APACTestDrive/CloudNative_AppDev/400-CICDlab.md

   ![](images/87.png)

 - Switch back to the Developer Cloud Service dashboard.
+Click on the **Clone** dropdown list next to the **CafeSupremo.git** repository to open the list of clone options.

-Click the square **Copy** icon by the *CafeSupremo.git* URL to copy the link
+- Click the square **Copy** icon by the *HTTPS* URL to copy the link.

   ![](images/88.png)

-- Switch back to the Brackets editor and paste the copied URL from Developer Cloud Service into the **Enter Git URL of the repository you want to clone:**.
-Username should be populated automatically.
+- Switch back to the Brackets editor and paste the copied URL from Developer Cloud Service into the **Enter Git URL of the repository you want to clone:** field.
+The username should be populated automatically.

+- Enter your password

-- Enter the password and select **Save credentials to remote url**
+- Check the **Save credentials to remote url** checkbox

 - Click **OK**